Another-Joy/Lead-Leadger/Unnamed Wargame/Game Rules.md

 ### Attack Actions
 - Shoot a unit.
 Repeatable for each weapon the unit has that can shoot, and can target different units with different weapons.
+Attacking fortifications works differently, and is explained in the "Fortifications / Fortification Damage" section.
 	- The target unit must be within range of the weapon (denoted by R) and within LoS.
 	- Check the targets Armor and the weapon's Penetration Roll.
 	- Roll for penetration, then add any effect onto the rolled value